 THURSDAY AFTERNOON INTENSIVE CLASS Thursday, August 23 ~ 1:00 pm - 5:00 pm in Classroom Building B "Restoring Healthy Day/Night Adrenal Circadian Cycles with Botanical Agents" Commonly individuals experience continuous stress without adequate recovery for the adrenal gland or HPA axis.
 An important aspect of restoration is reestablishing a normal day/night adrenal circadian cycle for adrenal hormone release, cortisol being one of them.
 Since both high and low cortisol are associated with many chronic diseases, regulating adrenal health and achieving homeostasis of cortisol patterns is key to maintaining daily health as this influences sleep cycle, mood, energy, glycemic regulation, immune function and stress adaptation.
 A focus on using botanical strategies for resetting the 24 hour Circadian Cycle including the day/night cycle, sleep cycle, glucose metabolism cycle, circadian hormonal cycles, and body temperature cycles.
 Working with restorative herbs, eating habits and lifestyle modification can aid in restoring and re-establishing a healthy 24 hour circadian cycle.
 Special focus on adrenal health through restoration and enhancement of the HPA axis function, and supporting an optimal 24 hour adrenal cycle with specific botanical actions, groups, and individual herbs applied in the restoration of the 24 Hour Circadian Cycle.
 Case history presentations applied

-Friday, August 24 ~ 4:30 pm - 6:00 pm in Auditorium A "Compliance Issues When Using Herbal Medicines with Finicky Adults and Kids" Many herbalists find that they are faced with issues of compliancy when prescribing herbal medicines.
+Friday, August 24 ~ 4:30 pm - 6:00 pm in Auditorium A "Compliance Issues in Herbal Medicine and Creative Strategies of What to Do" Many herbalists find that they are faced with issues of compliancy when prescribing herbal medicines.
 This can be a major factor contributing to the overall outcome of using herbs.
 Compliance issues can be different for children than adults and require creative strategies for the herbalist.
 Dr. Bove will discuss common issues relating to compliance, hints and strategies for trouble shooting such issues in children and adults from her experiences in the clinical setting over 25 years of working with herbal medicines.
 Saturday, August 25 ~ 2:00 pm - 3:30 pm in Auditorium A "Differential Application of Botanical Immunomodulating Agents in Light of Pharmacological Activity" Botanicals interact with the human immune system in a variety of mechanisms eliciting multiple types of physiological responses from activing macrophages, balancing helper T1 and T2 cells and to inhibit inflammation by blocking pro-inflammatory cytokines.
 Understanding some of the basic pharmacological strengths of specific phytochemicals, seasonal variation of active compounds, and the application in pediatric healthcare gives the clinician options for using immune botanicals as rapid response agents in acute situations such as childhood infections or for more long term immune building as with allergies and dermatitis.

 The above link will open a new window or tab for Tree Farm Communications.
 Tree Farm Communications has been recording superior herbal educational content for decades.
 Search through the site for Mary Bove and all of your favorite herbal educators.